 The MAFP has established 3 priorities: A - C - E

-As a constituent chapter of the American Academy of Family Physicians (AAFP), the MAFP is part of one of the nation’s largest medical organizations, representing more than 94,300 family physicians, family medicine residents and medical students nationwide.
+As a constituent chapter of the American Academy of Family Physicians (AAFP), the MAFP is part of one of the nation’s largest medical organizations, representing more than 100,000 family physicians, family medicine residents and medical students nationwide.
 Founded in 1947, the AAFP’s mission is to preserve and promote the science and art of family medicine and to ensure high quality, cost-effective health care for patients of all ages.
-One avenue for this reform is through implementation of the Patient Centered Medical Home concept in training and medical practice.